 Biases in AI System

-The most widespread use of AI in today’s world is in the field of voice and facial recognition.
+The most widespread use of AI in today’s world is in the field of voice and facial recognition and thus AI bias cases are also increasing.
 Among many systems, some of them have real business implications and directly impact other people.
 A biased training set will result in a biased predictor.
 Bias can always creep into algorithms in many ways and it poses one of the biggest threats in AI.
 As a result, large companies such as IBM, Google, etc. have started researching and addressing bias.

 Weaponization of Artificial Intelligence